VikingTristan/docker-node/README.md

   - Conclusion: Don't run frontend apps through containers during development.
 It _IS_ possible to watch for changes in the container files, then map it etc, but it is a hassle.
 Not recommended.
 Do it the other way around, run packages on host, then mount into container.

 - Question 5: In our Dockerfiles: Why separately copy package*.json into the container, install packages, THEN copy the rest of the app?
   - Conclusion: A Docker image consists of multiple layers.
 Docker will detect changes in each layer.
 If we copied and installed everything in one layer, and did a change in our source code, we would have to install all of the node packages for each build.
-By separating it into different layers, packages will only be installed if there are changes within the that layer.
+By separating it into different layers, packages will only be installed if there are changes within the layer that has to do with packages.

+#### Troubleshooting
+- Nodemon doesn't detect changes on host.
+ - Make sure host mounts source code into container.
+ - `nodemon -L` worked for me.
+This will enable legacy chokidar snacks.

-#### There are several approaches on how to deal with node_modules and docker.
+##### There are several approaches on how to deal with node_modules and docker.
 - https://burnedikt.com/dockerized-node-development-and-mounting-node-volumes/
 - https://rangle.io/blog/docker-for-frontend-devs-custom-docker-images-for-development/
 - https://stackoverflow.com/questions/51097652/install-node-modules-inside-docker-container-and-synchronize-them-with-host